Llavoir

 This work is an intent, a gesture, an ethos.
 It is a collaboration between Timothée Ryan and Laura Stargala - together they chose a site within the woods in Camlez, France to build a bathing pond with locally sourced earth and stone.

 The new bathing pond is placed in line with a series of historic washing pools, called lavoir in French.
 These pools within the woods were once used by locals to wash laundry by hand.
-A stream passes along side the series of llavoir within the valley.
-The water runs through the pool from a llavoir higher up and trickles past into a larger llavoir further down the sloped topography.
+A stream passes along side the series of pools within the valley.
+The water runs through the pool from a llavoir on a higher topography and runs past into a larger llavoir lower in the valley.
 A bedrock of granite emerges from the ground next to the ponds.

 A raised mound, called a talu in French, also follows along side as a footpath.
-This is a common form of land manipulations within the local area which can also be seen along roads and agricultural fields.
+This is a common form of land manipulation in the region which can also be seen along roads and agricultural fields.
 A talu is usually composed of stones that were removed from nearby fields to clear for plowing and planting crops.
-Earth is also mixed in to create a solid mound, which is then overgown in vegetation.
-Native plants, such as hart’s tongue fern (Asplenium Scolopendrium) and fox glove (Digitalis) grow from the banks near the ponds, while wildlife drinks from the pools.
+Earth is also mixed in to create a solid mound, which is then overgrown in vegetation.
+Native plants, such as hart’s tongue fern (Asplenium Scolopendrium) and fox glove (Digitalis) grow from the banks near the ponds.

-Although a simple gesture, this project embodies many of the qualities that the duo finds meaningful.
-By building with available materials, the pools remain a hyper-proximal construction, responding to the immediate context and historical remnants of agricultural life.
+Although a simple gesture, this new addition of a third lavoir embodies many of the qualities that the duo finds meaningful.
+By building with available materials, the pools remain a hyper-proximal construction, responding to the immediate context and agricultural histories.

 Lavoir Adjacent to Bedrock (Photo Credit: Laura Stargala)